 Work Groups, Principles and Reports

-Two new work groups have been formed and charged in conjunction with Phase 2 of the M.D.
+In July 2013, two new work groups were formed and charged in conjunction with Phase 2 of the M.D.
 Curriculum Transformation initiative.
 These groups will address specific areas of the draft M.D. curriculum template: the scholarly project and core clinical experiences.

 Each work group is made up of faculty, students and staff from a variety of departments.
-They will bothgather OHSU SoM data as well as other information about best practices, share ideas and possibilities, and create a report with recommendations; resources needed to carry them out, and references.
+They gathered OHSU School of Medicine data as well as other information about best practices, shared ideas and possibilities, and created a report with recommendations, resources needed to carry them out, and references.

 Core clinical experiences

-The initial seven work groups were established to provide input and direction for the School of Medicine’s M.D.
+The initial seven work groups were established to provide input and direction for the School of Medicine's M.D.
 Curriculum Transformation initiative.
-These groups are based on the guiding principles developed by the steering committee and reflect the collaborative nature of this multi-year process.
+These groups are based on the guiding principles developed by the Steering Committee and reflect the collaborative nature of this multi-year process.
+The work groups submitted their reports in early 2013.
+You can read a summary of all the work group reports here.
+Please visit EdNews to review the documents in their entirety (OHSU login required).

 What educational skills do our faculty need and perhaps would like to enhance for medical student education?
 What’s the best way to help faculty hone those skills?
 And what resources will be needed to support this professional development?
 Membership